EU data economy & digitalization

 • To address the recent development, the EU has proposed a Cyber Resilience Act which would require that products with digital elements made available on the EU market meet specific cybersecurity requirements.
 The new Act would also require that manufacturers factor cybersecurity into the design and development of their products with digital elements as well as introduce cybersecurity obligations for each stage of a product’s value chain.

-Cybersecurity in the Financial Sector
+Cybersecurity in the financial sector

 • Financial entities, such as banks and insurance companies, use complex ICT systems for daily operations.
 At the same time, digitalization and interconnectedness increase the risks associated with these systems, making the financial industry more vulnerable to cybersecurity incidents.